 Premium Provider status includes a lot of benefits to your institution including marketing of your OET course, use of the Premium Provider logo and targeted marketing to enrolled OET candidates.
 As a result, Premium Provider status also comes with some responsibilities about how you use these benefits to maintain the integrity of the PPP.

-There are several ways we are planning to better promote our Premium Providers including:
+There are several ways we promote our Premium Providers including: